CaterinaBi/aicore-web-scraping-pipeline/README.md

 # Web scraping pipeline (AiCore training)

 Web scraping pipeline I'm working on as part of my 'AI and data engineering' training at AiCore.
-This is my first ever webscraping experience, therefore all technologies and tools mentioned throughout are being learned from scratch, one at a time.
+Despite me being quite confident coding in Python, this is my first ever webscraping experience, therefore all technologies and tools mentioned throughout are being learned from scratch, one at a time 🤯

 ![Image from the AiCore portal](images/portal.png)